stevenjmesser/boring-magic/_pages/services.md

 Mastering one’s discipline can take a lifetime, but you have to start somewhere.
 Always be learning.

 After an initial assessment of your goals, we’ll develop a plan to help you learn new skills, take a step up, or gain confidence in your methods.
-At least two hours every two weeks.
+At least three hours every month.

 ## Leading a team